Subscription Modal Banner

 • Publications of legal proceedings and notices in newspapers and government gazettes.

-The type of credit-related information included in the CTOS credit report includes bankruptcy, legal action, and even case status.
-It also details an individual’s business exposure, business ownership, and directorships if any.
+The type of credit-related information included in the CTOS credit report includes bankruptcy, legal action, and ongoing case statuses.
+It also details an individual’s business exposure, business ownership, and directorships, if any.

 Types of CTOS reports